Turbo (comics): Powers and abilities

 Mickey Mushashi and Mike Jeffries are both normal humans with no superhuman powers.
-As Turbo, they both wear a helmet and battle suit previously worn by the Torpedo, and invented by the second Torpedo, Michael Stivak, employing both Earth and Dire Wraith technology.
+As Turbo, they both wear a helmet and battle suit previously worn by Torpedo, and invented by the second Torpedo, Michael Stivak, employing both Earth and Dire Wraith technology.

 The Torpedo battle suit is commanded via cybernetic circuitry built into the cowl/headpiece and bonds to its wearer allowing for greater degrees of control depending on the wearer's individual body chemistry compatibility and skill in manipulating the cybernetic bond, determined by the degree to which his or her brain pattern interacts with its technology.
 Brock Jones, the suit's first heroic user and the third Torpedo, had a sufficient degree of compatibility and skill to access most functions of the suit.
 Mickey, however, possesses a far greater natural compatibility and this, combined with her greater length of time using the suit, has enabled her to access functions that Brock could not, such as the suit's limited ability to reconfigure itself cosmetically according to the wearer's wishes.
 The helmet and suit are both useless without one another.

-The Torpedo battle suit allows Mickey to fly at speeds up to, and including, supersonic levels; the exact top speed of the armor has yet to be classified.
+The Torpedo battle suit allows Mickey to fly at speeds up to, and including, supersonic levels.
 While in flight, the suit generates a low-level force field to protect her from the adverse physical stress of moving at such speeds; it also provides a great deal of durability for combat applications, and can disperse radiation directed against it.

 Using the small nuclear-powered turbines built into the gauntlets and boots of the suit, Mickey is able to project a pulsed concussive force blast nicknamed a "Turbo Punch" which is essentially a jet-powered punch, enabling her to strike opponents or objects with a tremendous amount of force.
 Using a dual-fisted double Turbo Punch delivers force equal to a full-powered punch from a superhuman with Class 100 strength.
 The wearer can regulate these hyper-punches so as to strike a person without causing serious injury.
 The wearer can also use these turbines to create blasts of high-speed air, projecting both wide wind gusts and narrow gusts and simulating concussive force.

 Assisted by the power of the turbo jets, the suit is capable of providing the wearer with superhuman strength, as well.
 The level of superhuman strength conferred is again based on the wearer's compatibility with the suit and familiarity with its functions.
-Brock Jones was capable of lifting (pressing) approximately 1 ton; Mickey is able to optimally lift (press) 20 tons.
+Brock Jones was capable of lifting (pressing) approximately one ton; Mickey is able to optimally lift (press) 20 tons.

 Built into the suit's visor is a device able to detect Dire Wraiths (a divergent branch of the Skrulls), no matter what form they take, that was given to Brock Jones by Rom the Spaceknight in order to better protect the town of Clairton, West Virginia during the Wraiths' attempted conquest of the Earth.